mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 find the parking lots alongside the street.
 The tone has now been set for decades to come.
 AI and Blockchain devices interacting with one another has seen a significant increase over such a short period.
-This will only increase as our interdependency on web3 and Metaverse and virtual world grows and becomes ever more significant in day to day life.
+This will only increase as our interdependency on Web3.0 and Metaverse and virtual world grows and becomes ever more significant in day to day life.

-Whether for individuals or big companies, the need for a privacy focused web3 and Metaverse network concentrating on machines and machine data is here to stay.
+Whether for individuals or big companies, the need for a privacy focused web3 and Metaverse network concentrating on machines-to-machine and human-to-human data is here to stay.
 It will play a bigger part in supporting both individuals and businesses than ever before.
-MXProtocol introduces the next generation of LPWAN with a superior AI and Blockchain data platform and a premium network experience, allowing for a simplified and expedited way to create a secure and efficient solution for AI and Blockchain devices in Metaverse.
+MXProtocol introduces the next generation of LPWAN and LEO-satellite with a superior AI and Blockchain data platform and a premium network experience, allowing for a simplified and expedited way to create a secure and efficient solution for AI and Blockchain devices in Metaverse.

-The following sections elaborate on the unique advantages of MXProtocol, including its components — Blockchain Supernodes,  Miner Health, Anti-Collision Coordinator,Inter-Chain Data Market and Device Provisioning — that make it a truly innovative design.
+The following sections elaborate on the unique advantages of MXProtocol, including its components — Blockchain Supernodes,  Proof-of-Participation, Multi Token Mining,Inter-Chain Data Market and Proof-of-Location — that make it a truly innovative design.

 ## 2. Background